rodolfodpk/go-crablet/docs/overview.md

 - **AppendIfIsolated**: Uses **Serializable** (strongest consistency for critical operations)

 Isolation levels are **implicit and not configurable** in the API.
 This ensures the best balance of safety and performance for each operation.

+## Implementation Details

+- **Database**: PostgreSQL with events table and append functions
+- **Streaming**: Multiple approaches for different dataset sizes
+- **Extensions**: Channel-based streaming for Go-idiomatic processing

+See [examples](examples.md) for complete working examples including course subscriptions and money transfers, and [getting-started](getting-started.md) for setup instructions.